How you can help

 Remember that quitting is different for everyone, so ask how you can be most helpful to them.
 If they aren’t sure, let them know that you’re there if they need anything.

 Offer them tools

-Many smokers who want to quit benefit from using tools like One Step at a Time – For Smokers Who Want to Quit.
+Many people who smoke and may or may not be ready to quit benefit from using tools like One Step at a Time – You Can Quit.
 Leave a copy handy in case they decide to pick it up.
-You can also suggest the quit program on smokershelpline.ca or suggest they sign up for Smokers’ Helpline text support by texting iQUIT to 123456.
+You can also suggest the quit program on smokershelpline.ca or suggest they sign up for Smokers’ Helpline text support by texting iQUIT to 123456 (ON, SK, PEI only).